Introduction to Qualitative Research Methods

 Attendees do not need to have any previous background in or knowledge of qualitative research methods, although some experience of or ideas for a health-related research project using qualitative approaches would make the course more relevant.

-This course is intended to give an overview and introduction to qualitative research methods, as used in the social sciences and in health-related research.
+This course is intended to give an overview and hands-on introduction to qualitative research methods, as used in the social sciences and in health-related research.
 Methods introduced include individual interviews, focus groups and participant observation, as well as research design, ethical issues, data analysis, mixing qualitative and quantitative methods and writing up findings for publication.
 The course contains lectures as well as more informal small group and practical sessions that provide a hands-on introduction to conducting interviews, focus groups, observations and computer-assisted data analysis.
 There is an emphasis on learning through practical tasks and participation.

 More information on course fees, fee waivers and reduced prices.